 Multiple meetings were conducted with various constituents to assist in prioritizing needs and receiving feedback on the Community Health Needs Assessment.
-One of the meetings warrants additional descriptions because of its unique contribution to the process.
+One of the meetings warrants additional description because of its unique contribution to the process.

-The Bon Secours Richmond CHNA Community Review session covered all four hospitals, and was facilitated by Becky Clay Christensen with The Clay Christensen Group.
-This review included: Medical Directors and an Associate Medical Director covering Health Departments for four jurisdictions; Health Department Registered Nurses from two jurisdictions; a Chief Operating Officer of a Free Clinic; an Executive Director of a Federally Qualified Health Center; an Executive Director for Community Health Services; the Director of Richmond Promise Neighborhoods.
+The Bon Secours Richmond CHNA Community Review session covered all four hospitals, and was facilitated by Becky Clay Christensen.
+This review included: Medical Directors and Associate Medical Director covering Health Departments for four jurisdictions; Health Department Registered Nurses from two jurisdictions; the Chief Operating Officer of a Free Clinic; the Executive Director of a Federally Qualified Health Center; the Executive Director for Community Health Services; the Director of Richmond Promise Neighborhoods.
 In addition to these community health leaders, the following internal leaders also participated: the Senior Vice President of Sponsorship for Bon Secours Richmond; the Administrative Director for Community Health Services; the Administrative Director for Advocacy; a Manager for Evaluation and Sustainability; a Manager for Community Nutrition; two Healthy Community Liaisons.

-After hearing a presentation on initial findings, which included secondary and survey data, this group discussed and made "dot choices" by distributing dots on issues from the report and raised by the group.
+After hearing a presentation on initial findings, which included secondary and survey data, this group discussed and made "dot choices" to help prioritize issues by distributing dots on issues from the report and raised by the group.